grand-stack/grand-stack-starter/README.md

 # GRANDstack Starter

 This project is a starter for building a [GRANDstack](https://grandstack.io) (GraphQL, React, Apollo, Neo4j Database) application.
-There are two components to the starter, the UI application (a React app) and the API app (GraphQL server).
+There are two components to the starter, the UI application (in React and Angular flavors) and the API app (GraphQL server).

 [![Hands On With The GRANDstack Starter](http://img.youtube.com/vi/rPC71lUhK_I/0.jpg)](http://www.youtube.com/watch?v=rPC71lUhK_I "Hands On With The GRANDstack Starter")